MediumJay/NSM-Engineer-March2024/06-Rebuild #1 - Together.md

 # Step 5 - Repeat steps 3 through 4 for each container

-# Step 6 - Edit the /etc/hosts file to add the container hostnames
+# Step 6 - Edit the /etc/hosts file on "Laptop" to add the container hostnames + usernames
 - `sudo vi /etc/hosts/`
 - add the following:
 ```